isomerpages/sportsg-sportcares/_initiatives/Communities of Care Grant.md

 __Development Grant__
 Provides multi-year funding to intermediary organisations to invest in holistic sport-based programmes for the vulnerable and underserved, while using the programme to build and strengthen community.
 This grant will be based on a three-year funding timeline.
 Grant funding will be up to $200,000 in the first year, with the funding quantum decreasing with each subsequent year.

+For detailed information on the COC grants, please refer to the [COC Grant Infokit](https://go.gov.sg/infokit-for-potential-grantees).

 ### Our Key Focus Areas for COC Grants

 __Enabling Access:__ Creating grounds-up community initiatives to empower persons from vulnerable communities to thrive and have opportunities for meaningful engagement through sport.